-Next, the U.S. real GDP turns out to be greater than the real exchange rates in terms of both the coefficient and t-value.
+Next, the United States real GDP turns out to be greater than the real exchange rate in terms of both the coefficient and t-value.
 Specifically, the coefficient of the real exchange rate for the previous term is insignificant.
 On the other hand, in India, the coefficient of the real exchange rate is significant only for the previous term, and the coefficient of the real GDP is negative (meaning that when real GDP increases, exports decrease).
 The coefficient of the real exchange rate during the term in which it is significant is greater for India than for the world or the United States.
 For Korea, the coefficients of the real exchange rate for the previous term and the real GDP turn out to be significant.
-When real GDP and real direct investment in Korea from Japan are made explanatory variables, the coefficients of both turn out to
+When real GDP and real direct investment in Korea from Japan are made explanatory variables, the coefficients of both turn out to be significant.
+In addition, in order to avoid serial correlation, lagged dependent variables are added as